-As quota (such as data megabytes) is requested and granted between the network node (PGW/SMF) and the MATRIXX DCP, AQM measures the rate at which a specific session is consuming a balance or asset.
+As quota (such as data megabytes) is requested and granted between the network node (PGW/SMF) and MATRIXX, AQM measures the rate at which a specific session is consuming a balance or asset.
 It then automatically adjusts the quota sizes and expiration times returned to the network to meet configured business and network requirements.